What is a Notary Public?

 -

-Completing real estate signings
+Completing real estate signings and other transactions

 -